kristopolous/EvDa/README.md

 ## Solve Existing Problems Without New Ones

 Oftentimes when you need to solve a problem and are looking for an off-the-shelf solution, there's a rewrite cost beyond the immediate problem.
 There's presumptions and demands upon the existing application in order for the solution to work.

-These are gnerally written-off as "improvements" and done in the vain of making things better.
+Let's introduce two broad terms:

-The rewrite cost then, is the amount of time needed to accomodate a particular solution.
+ * **rewrite cost**: the amount of time needed to accomodate the solution
+ * **aggregate time saved**: the time reduction by using the solution

-We're going to compute the equation for aggregate time saved is by first defining
+To compute the equation for aggregate time saved we define

  * DIY: Estimated Time to do a roll your own solution
  * FW: Estimated Time to do the solution using the off-the-shelf solution